Zebiano/web-terminal/README.md

 ## Features

-- Requires a password to login
 - No external dependencies
+- Can require a password to login
+- Existing commands: `help`, `clear`
+- Up and down arrows to cycle between last used commands

 ---